-Nate Upham is an evolutionary biologist with core interests in how species ecologies have diversified through time and across the tree of life.
-He studies wild mammals, especially desert rodents, to ask how new species are formed (speciation), how they die out (extinction), and how they interact with their environment and each other to generate biodiversity (ecological diversification).
-He integrates approaches in field mammalogy, paleontology, phylogenomics, and bioinformatics to query the ecological origins of evolutionary lineages in the mammal tree of life.
+Nate Upham is an ecologist and evolutionary biologist with core interests in how species-species, species-environment, and species-pathogen interactions have evolved through time and across the tree of life.
+He studies wild mammals, especially desert rodents, to ask how new species are formed (speciation), how they die out (extinction), and how they interact to share pathogens (disease ecology) and generate biodiversity (ecological diversification).
+He integrates approaches in field mammalogy, paleontology, phylogenomics, network theory, and bioinformatics to query the ecological origins of evolutionary dynamics in the mammal tree of life.

 2014 Ph.D.
 Evolutionary Biology University of Chicago, Chicago, IL.